-Your Chromebook will automatically update with the latest anti-virus and other software so you can forget about having to do it yourself.
+Your Chromebook will automatically update with the latest anti-virus and other software – so don’t worry about viruses sneaking in.

-Each time you switch on your Chromebook it will check for updates and install any that come up.
-It does all of this for free too.
+Each time you switch on your Chromebook it will check for updates and install any that come up – without needing to restart.

 6. They start up incredibly quickly

 Chromebooks boot up superfast.
-Switch it on and it’ll be running in under 10 seconds – so you can say goodbye to long load times.
+Switch it on and it’ll be running in under 10 seconds – faster to get study, films and games started.

 9. They're great for Netflix and Google Play

-Chromebooks are designed to be used when connected to the internet – but there are things you can do when not online, such as:
+Chromebooks are designed to be used when connected to the internet – but you can still use if offline, too: